jfcmacro/wb-jfcmacro-java/xml/xslt/transform/README.md

 $ java -jar $SAXON_HOME/Saxon-HE-11.4.jar -xsl:articulo-2-html.xsl -s:articulo.xml -o:articulo.html
 ```

-But it wasn't possible becuase `Saxon-HE-11.4.jar` package has a lot of dependencies, particually to xmlresolver.
+But it wasn't possible because `Saxon-HE-11.4.jar` package has a lot of dependencies, particually to xmlresolver.
 I downloaded and trie to use directly on the project, but I got the same error.

 ```shell